sureshdasarwar/Machine-Learning-In-Data-Science-/README.md

 1. From Part 1 load the files having the set of raw documents and its realative labels into Jupyter notebook.
 Ensuring that each document has a class label, based on the original category label that was identified.
 2. From the raw documents I have created a document-term matrix, before that I performed an appropriate text pre-processing techniques like Tokenization, Removing Stopwords, Bag-Of-Words Representation, Lemmatization and term weighting steps.

+## Part 3.
+Applying the Machine Learning Algorithm

-3. Here I have builded three multi-class classification models using three different classifiers namely K-Nearest-Neighbor(KNN) Classifier Logistic Regression Classifier, and Decision Tree Classifier.
+1. Here I have builded three multi-class classification models using three different classifiers namely a] K-Nearest-Neighbor(KNN) Classifier b] Logistic Regression Classifier, and c] Decision Tree Classifier.
-4. I have compared the predictions of the these classification models using an appropriate evaluation strategy and discussed the evaluation results in the notebook.
+2. I have compared the predictions of the these classification models using an appropriate evaluation strategy and discussed the evaluation results in the notebook.
+3. Displayed the Confusion Matrix and Classification Report which has precision, recall, f1-score, and support of the Classifier.